 DAY ONE (1) OF THE ORIENTATION

-A team of personnel drawn from SEACOP institutions were hosted at the SEACOP Office at the Queen Elizabeth II Quay on a two-day orientation exercise conducted on Monday, 13th and Tuesday 14th June 2022.
+A team of personnel drawn from SEACOP institutions was hosted at the SEACOP Office at the Queen Elizabeth II Quay on a two-day orientation exercise conducted on Monday, 13th and Tuesday 14th June 2022.

-The purpose of the orientation was to train, discuss, and share knowledge with personnel with a view to understanding the modes of the SEACOP operations, and conform to the rules and regulations guiding the operations.
+The purpose of the orientation was to train, discuss, and share knowledge with personnel with a view to understanding the modes of the SEACOP operations, and conforming to the rules and regulations guiding the operations.

 The orientation started with an opening statement from the Deputy Director, Serious Organized Crime and Counter Terrorism Directorate within the Office of National Security (ONS); Mr. Shek Ahmed Bah.

 At this juncture, presenters were ushered in to do the undermentioned presentations by the following people;